 4. Watch The Sunset From Piazza Michelangelo

-The best panoramic view over the city is from Piazza Michelangelo, which you can reach by following numerous winding paths or staircases up a hill.
+The best panoramic view of the city is from Piazza Michelangelo.

-Or you can order prosecco from the cafe next to the stairs if you’re feeling fancy and you can afford it.
+Buy a bottle of wine from the grocery store for a couple of euros!
+Or you can order prosecco from the cafe next to the stairs if you’re feeling fancy.

 5. Experience The Nightlife

 After enjoying Piazza Michelangelo, continue the festivities at one of Florence’s many bars or clubs.